rohitk063/Rohit_Kumar_Kaliyar--Hierarchical-clustering/Hierarchical clustering.md

 - [Hierarchical clustering - Stanford NLP Group](https://nlp.stanford.edu/IR-book/pdf/17hier.pdf) - This chapter first introduces agglomerative hierarchical clustering (Section 17.1) ... erences to soft hierarchical clustering.
 - [Hierarchical clustering](ramet.elte.hu/~podani/5-Hierarchical%20clustering.pdf) - In this book, we are not concerned with such arrangements any lon- ger, and emphasis ....
 The process of hierarchical clustering can follow two basic strategies
 - [Algorithms For Clustering Data](https://homepages.inf.ed.ac.uk/rbf/BOOKS/JAIN/Clustering_Jain_Dubes.pdf) - structure either as a grouping of individuals or as a hierarchy of groups.
-The ...
-The book emphasizes informal algorithms for clustering data, and interpreting .
+This book emphasizes informal algorithms for clustering data, and interpreting .
 - [Cluster Analysis: Basic Concepts and Algorithms](https://www-users.cs.umn.edu/~kumar/dmbook/ch8.pdf) -agglomerative hierarchical clustering, and DBSCAN.
 The final section ...
 In addition, the bibliographic notes provide references to relevant books and papers that.
 ### Code